Sh4dk/slotmachine/README.md

 <h2>Description</h2>
-  This program is a slotmachine
-  you enter the amount you want to bet, and you either win or lose.
+  This program is a slotmachine, you enter the amount you want to bet, and you either win or lose.
 <h2>Reward system</h2>